danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 let yPos = [1,2,3,4];
 ```

 This is a slightly different way of declaring an array.
-It combines both declaration and assignment into one line to both declare the array names as xPos and yPos and then assigns the numberic values into the array index, which refers to the number of column and row respectively.
+It combines both declaration and assignment into one line to both declare the array names as xPos and yPos and then assigns the numeric values into the array index, which refers to the number of column and row respectively.
 Think about like this: the program needs to know how many asterisks should be drawn on the screen before going to the next row and when to restart everything again.

 As the array index starts with [0], therefore each index has mapped the value in this way: